 South Africa is easily becoming one of the most popular places to travel on the continent, and after my recent trip I can say I totally understand why.
-South Africa is so diverse, this two-week itinerary takes you through landscapes ranging from desert to jungle to beaches to rolling hills blanketed with vineyards.
+This country is so diverse, this two-week South Africa itinerary takes you through landscapes ranging from desert to jungle to beaches to rolling hills blanketed with vineyards.
 You’ll also see a lot of amazing sunset photos in this post, though I believe you have to see it to really understand how gorgeous they were.

 Keep reading for inspiration for your own, two-week itinerary for South Africa, as well as recommendations for where to stay, where to eat, and places where I would’ve loved to extend our trip.
 Enjoy and as always, leave me comments with your feedback or recommendations for my next trip!

 Follow Not a Nomad blog on Bloglovin', the easiest way to keep up with your favorite blogs.Follow

 Some links in this post are to affiliate sites.
 If you purchase something through them, I may earn a small comission at no cost to you.

 I visited South Africa during the early Summer, which is in December for the Southern Hemisphere.
 The best time of year to visit South Africa can heavily depend on which activities you want to do.
 Winter is mild, although rainy in many parts of the country.
 Many say that winter is the best season for safari because the bush is thin, so it’s easier to spot animals.
 On the other hand, Summer sees lush vegetation and sunny skies so you can’t go wrong then either, and we got to see essentially all the animals on safari we would’ve liked.

 Duration 14 days